foundersandcoders/coursebook/src/course/handbook/user-research.md

 # User Research & Usability Testing

-During in-house project design sprint (week 7) you will be conducting two types of research.

-**[User research](https://designsprintkit.withgoogle.com/methodology/phase1-understand/user-interviews)** is a way of injecting first-hand user perspectives into the Sprint.
-The goal of the interview is to gain empathy for the user’s experience and through that empathy, we can shape the design solutions to fit the use better.

-**[Usability testing](https://designsprintkit.withgoogle.com/methodology/phase6-validate/usability-study_1)** is a Design Sprint method used to identify any usability issues and determine the user’s satisfaction with the product prototype.
-This involves observing the user attempting to complete a task or set of tasks while using your product.
-Typically, the user is presented with different scenarios and asked to think aloud as they try to complete the tasks.

-## Overview

-- You will need **four** volunteers **each** to participate.
-  - User research (2 people) on **Monday** between **2-4pm**.
-  - Usability testing (2 people) on **Thursday** between **10-12pm** .
-- Each research session will last 2 hours whereby each interview will take around **20-30 minutes** to conduct.
-- It will be **1-1 interviews** over zoom, or face to face wherever possible.
-- You will conduct the research in **pairs**, where one person will be taking the **lead** and asking the questions, whereas the other person will be taking **notes** on the volunteers answers.
-- You will swap roles between interviews so that each pair has the opportunity to lead and take notes.
+The design sprint process at Founders and Coders has been adapted from the [Google Ventures design sprint](https://designsprintkit.withgoogle.com/methodology/overview).
+There are two kinds of user feedback sessions in the design sprint: User Research, and Usability Testing.

 ## User Research

-This will take place on **Monday** between **2-4pm** of design week after the [Discovery Workshop](https://docs.google.com/presentation/d/10t83KG0ZHP5jKpxdL5HX8hkQDqvf2f01qJs-NkeqjX8/edit).

-- We develop products with the user's needs in mind, so that the services we design must respond to the needs of the user.
-- The purpose of this research is to find out how our users perceive the problem we are aiming to solve.
-It gives us an opportunity to validate whether we’re on the right track or we’re designing something that wouldn’t address the user's needs.
+**[User research](https://designsprintkit.withgoogle.com/methodology/phase1-understand/user-interviews)** gives us an opportunity to validate whether we’re on the right track, or if we’re designing something that wouldn’t address user needs.

+- When conducting user research it’s important to keep an open mind and to be unafraid of readdressing our approach.
+- Critical feedback is incredibly useful to us so we want to encourage our users to be open and honest.
-- You'll be asking the participant questions from a script prepared ahead of time and taking notes of their answers.
+- You'll be asking the participant questions from a script prepared ahead of time, and taking notes of their answers.
 - It is important that you help the user feel comfortable and ask open questions as well as giving the user space to share their own thoughts.
 - Users might not have participated in research before so there often is a tendency to tell us what we’re expecting to hear.
 But critical feedback is incredibly useful to us so we want to encourage our users to be open and honest.
 - Wherever possible, we want to avoid including our own biases in questions and conversations as part of user research.